edgio-docs/edgio-docs/src/pages/guides/scully.md

 title: Scully
 ---

 [Scully](https://scully.io/) is a static site generator for Angular projects.
-This guide walks you through deploying a Scully site to the {{ PRODUCT }} platform.
+This guide walks you through deploying a Scully site to {{ PRODUCT }}.

 ## Example {/*example*/}